Innovating in architecture

 Kajima - Adelaide Rd.

-From the power of computation, a simple base parts can be repeated and articulated in such a way that can create a richness in forms and possibilities.
+From the power of computation, simple base parts can be repeated and articulated in such a way that they can create a richness in forms and possibilities.

-Modular Components can be disassembled, reconfigured, and reused- in a LEGO like approach.
-This process reduces carbon footprint for building modules where parts can potentially be reused.
+Modular Components can be disassembled, reconfigured, and reused in a LEGO-like approach.
+This process reduces the carbon footprint for building modules where parts can potentially be reused.

 40% of global CO2 emissions are attributed to the built environment

-Our pursuit of new ways to reduce carbon and change behaviours gained us the coveted title of Architectural Practice of the Year in 2012.
-This unprecedented achievement led us to establish our Research and Development group whose role is to investigate new ways of seeing and thinking about the challenges we face in the industry.
+Our commitment to finding innovative ways to reduce carbon emissions and drive sustainable behaviours has earned us the highly coveted title of Architectural Practice of the Year in 2012.
+This achievement prompted the creation of our Research and Development group, dedicated to exploring the key challenges we face in the industry.

 Linking to offsite fabrication methods and using a kit of parts approach to modularity, we aim to use technology available in digital design tools to create environments that harness the power of the virtual world to create innovative modes of communication and collaboration.
 This process engages with many different stakeholders to input in finding a new relationship between customisation and standardisation